List of fictional towns in animation

 This is a list of animated fictional towns, villages, settlements and cities.
 This list should include only well-referenced, notable examples of fictional settlements that are integral to a work of fiction and substantively depicted therein.
-Fictionalized versions of actual towns (such as Raytown, Missouri in Mama's Family and Wellsville, New York in The Adventures of Pete & Pete) are not included.
+Fictionalized versions of actual towns (such as Raytown, Missouri in Mama's Family or Bayonne, New Jersey in The Adventures of Pete & Pete) are not included.
 Animated adaptations of comics, books, films and video games should only be listed if the animated version is notably different from the original work.